EmoryMLIP/emory-reu-ret-website/content/summer2022/projects.md

 Mentor: [Samy Wu Fung](../author/samy-wu-fung/)

 Implicit networks are a special type of architecture whose outputs are defined by a fixed point (or optimality) condition.
-These architectures possess properties that make them well-suited for solving inverse problems.
+To evaluate these networks, one performs an iterative process, where each iteration is considered a layer of the network.
+The depth of these networks often vary depending on the complexity of the input data; for instance, in natural language processing, it might take 3 iterations (or layers) to output the sentiment of a simple sentence, but it might take 100 layers for the network to output the sentiment of a complicated sentence.
 Unfortunately, training implicit networks efficiently typically comes at additional computational cost.
-This project explores fast and efficient algorithms for training implicit networks applied to inverse problems.
+This project explores fast and efficient algorithms for training implicit networks, with emphasis on their applications to inverse problems.

 ## Shallow vs. Deep Brain Network Construction for Mental Disorder Analysis